Thilak077/VishnuThangaraj-Extractor/README.md

 - Send the Id of the wishlist item of the current user in to delete the Wishlist item in DELETE API.
 - Authentication Required (Beared Token)

+## Contribution

+Contributions are welcome!
+If you have any ideas, suggestions, or improvements, feel free to open an issue or create a pull request.

+## License

+This project is licensed under the [MIT License](Apache2.0).